-Coccidia in puppies can cause severe health problems, and it's helpful for puppy owners to understand what is coccidia.
+Coccidia in puppies can cause severe health problems, but many puppy owners might not understand what it is.
 Coccidiosis is an intestinal disease caused by coccidia, a common protozoal parasite that affects both domestic and wild animals.
-In fact, 22 species of coccidia infect the intestinal tract of dogs, with four species being most common.
-Dogs have species of Isospora, Hammondia, and Sarcocystis.
+In fact, 22 species of coccidia can infect the intestinal tract of dogs, with four species being most common.
+Dogs can also have parasites like Isospora, Hammondia, and Sarcocystis.

 How Are Puppies Infected

 Dogs are infected by swallowing the immature parasite.
 Five to seven days later, the eggs, called oocysts, develop in the pup's intestine and are passed in the stool.
 These microscopic oocysts require several days in the soil to become infective.
 Puppies contract coccidia by swallowing this infective stage either from licking themselves or contaminated objects or by eating raw meat or other infected animals.

 Puppies stressed by other illness such as parvovirus or roundworms, an unsanitary environment, and/or the crowded conditions of pet stores and shelters, are at highest risk for coccidiosis.
 The earliest sign typically is mild diarrhea which becomes more severe until it contains mucus and sometimes blood.